 When it comes to obtaining one of the best coolers in the entire world, a Yeti Tundra cooler is definitely at the top of the list.
-There are plenty of contenders in the market, but when it comes to the cooling power of Yeti, as well as durability and convenience, Yeti takes the gold for making fishing, hunting, tailgating, and more much easier.
+There are plenty of contenders in the market, but when it comes to the cooling power, as well as durability and convenience, just like a reliable RV generator, Yeti takes the gold for making fishing, hunting, tailgating, and more much easier.

 However, now that you know you’re going with Yeti, you might be troubled by the various capacities and differences between the Yeti 35 vs 45, and yeti 45 vs 50 models.
 So let us break down the differences for you.